 Here we have put a number of local web links to web sites which we hope will help you find out in more depth about different aspects of what is on offer in Pitlochry and Highland Perthshire.

 Pitlochry Festival Theatre is very popular with our guests.
-The theatre is known for its rolling repertoire of six plays during the main summer season.
-In addition to this it runs a number of foyer concerts during the summer months and a Winter Season.
+The 'theatre in the hills' is known for its rolling repertoire of six plays during the main summer season.
+In addition to this it runs a number of foyer concerts during the summer months and now also operates a Winter Season.

 What's On in Highland Perthshire, here you will find details of the many events organised in and around Pitlochry through out the year.